 Not yet, anyway.

 If an American says “we should hang out sometime!” they’re usually being sincere.
-Yes, there are some Americans who are so afraid of not seeming nice all the time, they say this to everyone they meet.
+Yes, there are some Americans who are so afraid of not seeming nice, they say this to everyone they meet.
 Even people they didn’t like.
 In most cases, though, if someone doesn’t at least hypothetically want to see you again, they will just say it was nice to meet you, and leave it at that.

 Unfortunately, even someone saying this to you sincerely may never extend a real invitation.
-It’s not because they didn’t mean it; rather, life got busy, and, well…they forgot.
+It’s not because they were lying; rather, life got busy, and, well…they forgot.

 So think of, “we should hangout sometime!” as shorter way of saying, “I enjoyed meeting you, and would like to see you again if I have time and remember!”